devleaks/pywinwing/README.md

 This development is a proof of concept and will be enhanced to work with other Winwing devices and other aircrafts.
 To test it, one obviously needs to own both the device and the aircraft.

-# Development

-The pywinwing package is a *framework* that allows for inclusion of
-  - more Winwing devices
-  - more aircrafts
-for existing or new devices.

-Please refer to the technical wiki for more information on the framework.

-Last updated July 2025